AntonEmery/10UpCodeSamples/CodeSample-React.md

 ```
 The `Main` component loads, which automatically loads the `IntroPage` since it is the IndexRoute component.
 Once the API call is finished the user is automatically directed to the `PostsContainer`route which displays the API data.

 The problem i worked to solve was how to pass the data from the API call in `Main` to the IndexRoute in `Intro Page`, and then to the different `PostsContainer` route.
-If it was a child component I could just pass it down through `props`, but I did not know how to do a similar thing through `routes` Below is a short abbreviated example of the components.
+Below is a short abbreviated example of the components.
 ##### Main Component

 ```